Post 7 of 11

 So, how pick one out of several of them?

-Well, the thing you should focus the most on our features.
+Well, the thing you should focus on the most is their features.

-You probably have some general idea of how you want your streams to look, so before you download the software, make sure it has the features that enable you to create the content that you want.
+You probably have some general idea of how you want your live stream to look, so before you download the live streaming software, make sure it has the features that enable you to create the content that you want.

-Maybe you don’t want Chatbot, but want to use Alerts.
+Maybe you don’t want Twitch Chatbot, but want to use Alerts.

-Or, you aren’t good at creating overlays and need software with built-in themes.
+Or, you aren’t good at creating overlays and need streaming software with built-in themes.

 For some, capture modes are the most important – they want to make sure that they can switch between different modes and connect as many external devices as they want.

-Another thing you should pay attention to is requirements – even though it is an undemanding game streaming software, it may not be compatible with your computer.
+Another thing you should pay attention to is requirements – even though it is an undemanding game streaming software for low end PC, it may not be compatible with your computer.

 Related: Best Streaming Software for Twitch